 - Light weight is important in a system (see point #1 above) but extreme light weight may involve compromises.
 For instance, many sleepers prefer sleeping at 30° to the center line.
-The lightest hammocks on the market (including the Sea to Summit Ultralight Hammock in size Regular) are not wide enough to permit this – for which reason we also offer the Ultralight Hammock XL
+The lightest hammocks on the market are not wide enough to permit this.

-- Some hammock systems are sold with integrated bug nets.
-Consider how often you will be camping in buggy areas – if this constitutes the majority of your overnights, an integrated bug net may be the way to go; if not, you are carrying the weight and bulk of the mesh on trips when you do not need it.
+- Some hammock systems are sold with integrated bug nets, such as the Jungle Hammock.
+Consider how often you will be camping in buggy areas – if this constitutes the majority of your overnights, an integrated bug net may be the way to go.
+If not, you are carrying the weight and bulk of the mesh on trips when you do not need it.
 As Jake commented, "If it’s early or late season, we simply don’t bring bug nets."

 - A separate bug net may work with various hammocks, which gives you flexibility in your gear choices.